Bias is a tendency to favor one explanation, opinion, or understanding over another perspective that is potentially equally valid.

-Everyone operates with some degree of bias, and bias greatly colors the way we see the world.
+Everyone operates with some degree of bias, and it can greatly color how we see the world.
 Several studies, for example, have documented that people are much more likely to accept information that comports with their worldview than information that undermines it.

 There are numerous types of biases, a few of which include:

-- Confirmation bias – the tendency to notice information that supports one’s beliefs and to ignore information that does not.
-For example, a researcher who believes women are less strong than men might not use studies that show women being strong or might explain information differently than a researcher who has no bias.
+- Confirmation bias: The tendency to notice information that supports one’s beliefs and ignore information that does not.
+For example, a researcher who believes women aren’t as strong as men might not use studies that highlight women’s strength or might explain information differently than a researcher who has no bias.

-- Political and religious biases – Biases in favor of political or religious beliefs.
-For example, a person who believes that God answers prayers is unlikely to abandon this belief even when his or her prayers are not answered.
+- Political and religious biases: Biases in favor of political or religious beliefs.
+For example, a person who believes that God answers prayers is unlikely to abandon this belief even when their prayers are not answered.

-- Heuristics – Heuristics are cognitive shortcuts for understanding the world, and these can create bias.
-For example, a person might have a heuristic that creates a vision for a stereotypical woman and may then tend to see all women in light of this stereotype, even when he or she meets women that defy the stereotype.
+- Heuristics: Heuristics are cognitive shortcuts for understanding the world, and these can create bias.
+For example, a person might have a heuristic that creates a vision for a stereotypical woman and may then tend to see all women in light of this stereotype, even when they meet women that defy the stereotype.

 Bias in Psychology